-The easiest solution to creating dynamic, vivid blacklight effects is to purchase our Miro CubeTM UV365 LED Fixture.
+The easiest solution for creating dynamic, vivid blacklight effects is to purchase our Miro CubeTM UV365 LED Fixture.
 Drawing just 50 watts, it outperforms conventional, long-throw fixtures that use 5 times the power, weigh 10 times more and need an expensive lamp change every 1000 hours!
-Plus, because it’s LED, the Miro Cube UV is dimmable!
+Plus, because it’s LED, the Miro Cube UV365 is dimmable!

-Not everyone wants to own a dedicated blacklight fixture, so they search for ways to modify fixtures they’ve already got.
-That’s why one of the most frequently asked questions we receive at Rosco, especially around Halloween time, is what Rosco gel to use on theatrical fixtures to turn them into UV blacklights.
+Not everyone wants to own a dedicated blacklight fixture, however, so they search for ways to modify the fixtures they’ve already got.
+This is why one of the most frequently asked questions we receive at Rosco, especially around Halloween time, is what Rosco gel can be used on theatrical fixtures to turn them into UV blacklights.
 Unfortunately, my brothers and sisters, the tungsten lamp in those theatrical lights does not have the Ultraviolet energy needed to excite the fluorescent and phosphorescent pigments you want to make glow.

-Sure, I can suggest R383 Congo Blue combined with R375 Cerulean Blue, which will effectively remove the visible light and let the UV pass; but filters only remove wavelengths of light – they can’t put energy into the beam that doesn’t already exist.
+Sure, I can suggest R383 Congo Blue combined with R375 Cerulean Blue, which will effectively remove the visible light and let the UV pass.
+But remember that filters only remove wavelengths of light – they cannot put energy into the beam that doesn’t already exist.
 That’s why those cheap purple ‘blacklight bulbs’ sold at novelty shops never work – there’s no UV in there!.

 One ultra-interesting light source that is rich in UV-output is Rosco’s X24 Effects Projector.
 In the above video, I placed a piece of the Permacolor #3660 UV Pass dichroic filter into the X24, which has a UV-rich metal-halide source, and projected a ghostly blacklight effect onto some UV sensitive spider web material I bought at my local Halloween Superstore.

 Blacklights are only effective when they shine onto materials that will fluoresce, or excite under UV light.
-Rosco manufactures a wide range of paints that will glow brightly when you hit them with blacklight.
+Rosco manufactures two ranges of UV-reactive paint that will glow brightly when you hit them with blacklight.